-Our responsibility is to express opinions on this balance sheet based on our audits.
-We conducted our audits in accordance with auditing standards generally accepted in the United States of America, and audit requirements prescribed by the Division.
-Those standards require that we plan and perform the audits to obtain reasonable assurance about whether the balance sheet is free from material misstatement.
+Our responsibility is to express opinions on these financial statements based on our audits.
+We conducted our audits in accordance with auditing standards generally accepted in the United States of America and audit requirements prescribed by the Division.
+Those standards require that we plan and perform the audits to obtain reasonable assurance about whether the financial statements are free from material misstatement.